4v3ngR/pluto_tv_scraper/README.md

 node ./index.js

 ## Regional settings
+(moved to the Configuring section above)
 Pluto TV utilises geo location to determine what channels to load.
 By default, this script will load the UK and US regions.
-To change (or add other regions), edit the index.js and add an appropriate IP address.
+Edit the config.json to provide additional regions